kimisan87/laravel-cbm/README.md

-# RAMCI API Package
+# CBM API Package

-This lLibrary allows to query the RMACI B2B API for registered users.
+This lLibrary allows to query the CBM - CREDIT BUREAU MALAYSIA - B2B API for registered users.

 You need the access details that were provided to you to make any calls to the API.
 For exact parameters in the data array/XML, refer to your offline documentation.